Angie Thomas: Concrete Rose (2021)

 Concrete Rose is a prequel to The Hate U Give and was released on January 12, 2021, in the US and the UK.
 The book tells the story of Starr's father Maverick Carter.

 The book was a New York Times and IndieBound bestseller.
 Kirkus Reviews named it one of the best young adult novels of 2021.

 Blackout (2021)

 Thomas wrote a young adult novel Blackout, released in June 2021, which she co-authored with Dhonielle Clayton, Tiffany D. Jackson, Nic Stone, Ashley Woodfolk, and Nicola Yoon.
 The book follows six interlinked stories about Black teen love during a power outage in New York City.

+Whiteout (2023)

+Thomas co-authored a sequel to Blackout, titled Whiteout, with Dhonielle Clayton, Tiffany D. Jackson, Nic Stone, Ashley Woodfolk, and Nicola Yoon.
+The young adult novel follows the interwoven stories of twelve Black teens navigating love and heartbreak during a holiday snowstorm in Atlanta, Georgia.

 Nic Blake and the Remarkables

-She wrote the middle school novels, Nic Blake and the Remarkables: The Manifestor Prophecy (2023). and Nic Blake and the Remarkables: The Book of Anansi (2025).
+She wrote the middle grade novels Nic Blake and the Remarkables: The Manifestor Prophecy (2024) and Nic Blake and the Remarkables: The Book of Anansi (2025).

+Breakout (2026)

+Thomas co-authored a thriller installment to the multi-authored Blackout and Whiteout collection written alongside Dhonielle Clayton, Tiffany D. Jackson, Nic Stone, Ashley Woodfolk, and Nicola Yoon.
+The young adult novel follows six teens working to solve a whodunnit murder mystery on a private island.

 Selected awards and honors

 In 2015, Thomas received We Need Diverse Books' Walter Grant, which grants $2,000 to "unpublished authors or illustrators from diverse backgrounds working on children’s or young adult literature projects."

 The Junior Library Guild has selected the book and audiobook editions of The Hate U Give,' On the Come Up, and Concrete Rose for their collection.

 The Hate U Give was a number one New York Times bestseller and IndieBound besteller.
 The Horn Book Magazine,' Kirkus Reviews,' Publishers Weekly, and Shelf Awareness, among others, named it one of the best young adult novels of 2017.
 Booklist named it one of the best books of the year regardless of genre.

 On the Come Up was a New York Times bestseller.
 The Horn Book Magazine and Kirkus Reviews named it one of the best young adult novels of 2019.
 Booklist included it on their 2019 "Top 10 Arts Books for Youth" list.

 Concrete Rose was a New York Times and IndieBound bestseller.
 Kirkus Reviews named it one of the best young adult novels of 2021.